san-sei/documents/content/en/docs/for_administrators/users_and_security_keys_management/manage_passkeys_and_credentials/register_a_passkey_on_users_behalf.md

 3. From the top of the page, choose **Automated RP Provisioning**.
 4. Select **Microsoft** and check the **Manual** checkbox.
 5. Follow the instructions provided to complete the manual RP provisioning process.

+## Manual provisioning by connecting to a user’s security key

+Except Entra ID, to register credentials manually on behalf of a user on any other RP, follow the steps below:

+1. Access Security Key Management: Go to the Security Key Management section.
+2. Navigate to Users: Click on the Users menu within the Security Key Management section.
+3. Select User for Manual RP Provisioning: Click on a user that you want to create credential on his behalf.
+4. Initiate RP Provisioning: From the top of the user's details page, choose "Connect to register passkeys".
+Now it is like the selected users’ security key is attached to your PC.
+5. Register on user’s behalf: You can now register credentials on user’s behalf anywhere you want.
+6. Completion: Once you've completed the provisioning process, disconnect the user by choosing the same button on top of user’s details page.

+Before starting the provisioning process, ensure you've completed the prerequisites such as installing the Pairing Tool Software.